rfe5-sdc-prompto/Atelier-Design/README.md

 ## Description

 This project is a system design project.
-It uses Express.js for the server handling and for the database management system it uses PostgreSQL.
+It uses Node.js and Express for the server handling and PostgreSQL for the database management system.
-This repository contains all the endpoints to get questions and answers data from the database.
+This repository contains all the endpoints to get the products, styles, and skus data from the database.

 ### Database